kubeflow/website/content/en/docs/components/training/overview.md

 Parameter server splits training data for every worker and averages model weights based on gradients produced by every worker.

-You can define various [distributed strategy supported by TensorFlow](https://www.tensorflow.org/guide/distributed_training#types_of_strategies) in your training code, and Training Operator will set the appropriate environment variables for `TF_CONFIG`.
+You can define various [distributed strategies supported by TensorFlow](https://www.tensorflow.org/guide/distributed_training#types_of_strategies) in your training code, and Training Operator will set the appropriate environment variables for `TF_CONFIG`.